lsst-ts/observatory-ops-docs/Observing-Interface-Setup/index.rst

 .. note::
     This is a template file that is associated with a template directory structure.
-    This note will be deleted when the section is properly populated
+    This note should be deleted when the section is properly populated

 This page defines how to setup the interfaces for observations, notably the LOVE interface.